BrammiJ/Power-BI-Report---Adventure-Works-Cycles/README.md

 (i) Exec summary - provides a summarized visualisation of entire data

-(ii) Product Detail - provides a detailed visualisation of any individual product selected
+(ii) Product Detail - provides a detailed visualisation from products perspective

-(iii) Customer Detail - provides a detailed visualisation of any individual customer selected
+(iii) Customer Detail - provides a detailed visualisation from customers perspective

 Note: Kindly refer the .png files for the desired final outputs